tc39/proposal-seeded-random/README.md

 The `.setState()` method takes a `UInt8Array` containing a PRNG state, verifies that it's a valid state for the PRNG
-(correct size, and any other constraints) and replaces its own state with that data.
+(correct size, and any other constraints) and replaces its own state with that data
+(copying from the argument,
+not using the object directly).

 You can then clone a PRNG like: